deepfriedret/Pumpkin/docs/developer/networking.md

 ### Adding a Serverbound Packet

 1. Adding a Packet is easy.
 First, you have to derive serde Deserialize for packets.
-You should also use the `server_packet` macro to automaticly parse the Packet ID
+You should also use the `server_packet` macro to automatically parse the Packet ID

 ```rust
 #[derive(Deserialize)]